 The value of shares issued for non-cash transactions is measured by the fair value of the services or goods received unless the market value of the shares issued on the date of issuance is a more reliable estimate.
-The valuation of shares issued during the year ended June 30, 2013 for non-cash transactions is discussed in Note 4.

 The carrying value and recoverability of exploration and evaluation assets requires management to make certain estimates, judgments and assumptions about its project.
 Management considers the economics of the project, including the latest resource prices and the long-term forecasts, and the overall economic viability of the project.